The above video shows me harvesting a piece of goma madaké in January of 2019. This was a relatively easy piece to dig up.

 The new shoots bud from the rhizome and soon breach the earth, climbing toward the sky in order to process light into food.
 The whole grove is one large family tightly interconnected with one-another.
 Besides the rhizome from which a stalk sprouted, there are often other rhizomes intermingling in the root-ball making it even harder to dig up.
 Digging root ends for shakuhachi is actually good for the bamboo grove because only the old, dying, or dead stalks are dug up which discourages infections, infestations, and overcrowding.

 Bamboo stalks typically die from some kind of infection like mold or fungi which start in at the roots or where the tough bamboo skin has been compromised.
-This is part of the reason why the average lifespan of one stalk of madake is only six years.
+This is part of the reason why the average lifespan of one stalk of madaké is only about four to six years.

 After many long hours of harvesting, transporting, and cleaning, the time finally comes for the next amazing process called aburanuki.

-Aburanuki is the act of sweating bamboo over extremely hot coals which drives out moisture and cooks the juices of the bamboo making them more viscous like glue.
+Aburanuki is the act of sweating bamboo over fiery hot coals which drives out moisture and cooks the juices of the bamboo making them more viscous like glue.

 This in turn makes the bamboo fibers stronger and less likely to crack.
 After performing aburanuki the bamboo is placed in the full sun to dry for a month or more.
 Each piece has to be rotated to receive even sunlight so as to dry and change color correctly.

 They also have to be protected from the rain and other sources of excess moisture such as dew.
-After sun drying the bamboo is placed indoors to further dry or “cure” until they can be worked with tools into shakuhachi.
+After sun drying the bamboo is placed indoors to further dry or “cure” for a year or more until they can be worked with tools into shakuhachi.